 - Damsel in Distress: Pluma got captured and was to be wed to Otua Blank, the Belugan dictator.

-- Dark Is Not Evil: Krismo is aggressive and has no qualms with killing those who get in his way, but he's not an evil man and only wants to be reunited with his sister.
+- Dark Is Not Evil: Krismo is aggressive and has no qualms with killing those who get in his way, but he's a good man and only wants to be reunited with his sister.

 - Dual Wielding: Krismo and his warriors use electrified daggers as melee weapons.

 - Expy: Krismo acts rather similar to Anakin.
-They also look similar.
+They even look similar.

 - Ink-Suit Actor: They look like their respective voice actors.

 - Meaningful Name: